freeCodeCamp/freeCodeCamp/docs/how-to-add-playwright-tests.md

 ### 5. Troubleshooting

 Playwright is generally a solid bullet-proof tool.
-The contributor has already configured the tests to run on all OS machines, including majpr distributions of Windows, MacOS and Linux.
+The contributor has already configured the tests to run on all OS machines, including major distributions of Windows, MacOS and Linux.

 - (MacOs and Linux) If running Playwright results in an error due to kernel dependencies, run the following command: